Unidata/netcdf-java/docs/src/public/userguide/pages/netcdfJava/developer/DocGuide.md

 ~~~

 When linking between markdown files, the `url` will be the permalink defined in the front matter of the markdown file you wish to link to (do not include a leading `/`).
+Also, when linking between markdown files, drop the `{:target="_blank"}` markup, as we want pages of the tutorial to open in the same window.

 ## highlight blocks